-- Seeking Employment.
-Members should not seek employment for a position having an incumbent administrator who has not resigned or been officially informed that his or her services are to be terminated. - 4.
+Seeking Employment.
+Members should not seek employment for a position having an incumbent administrator who has not resigned or been officially informed that his or her services are to be terminated.

+Tenet 4.
 Recognize that the chief function of local government at all times is to serve the best interests of all of the people.

-- Length of Service.
+Length of Service.
 A minimum of two years generally is considered necessary in order to render a professional service to the local government.
 A short tenure should be the exception rather than a recurring experience.
 However, under special circumstances, it may be in the best interests of the local government and the member to separate in a shorter time.
 Examples of such circumstances would include refusal of the appointing authority to honor commitments concerning conditions of employment, a vote of no confidence in the member, or severe personal problems.
 It is the responsibility of an applicant for a position to ascertain conditions of employment.
-Inadequately determining terms of employment prior to arrival does not justify premature termination. - 5.
+Inadequately determining terms of employment prior to arrival does not justify premature termination.

+Tenet 5.
 Submit policy proposals to elected officials; provide them with facts and advice on matters of policy as a basis for making decisions and setting community goals; and uphold and implement local government policies adopted by elected officials.

-- Conflicting Roles.
-Members who serve multiple roles-working as both city attorney and city manager for the same community, for example-should avoid participating in matters that create the appearance of a conflict of interest.
-They should disclose the potential conflict to the governing body so that other opinions may be solicited. - Recognize that elected representatives of the people are entitled to the credit for the establishment of local government policies; responsibility for policy execution rests with the members. - Refrain from all political activities which undermine public confidence in professional administrators.
+Conflicting Roles.
+Members who serve multiple roles - working as both city attorney and city manager for the same community, for example - should avoid participating in matters that create the appearance of a conflict of interest.
+They should disclose the potential conflict to the governing body so that other opinions may be solicited.

+Tenet 6.
+Recognize that elected representatives of the people are entitled to the credit for the establishment of local government policies; responsibility for policy execution rests with the members.

+Tenet 7.
+Refrain from all political activities which undermine public confidence in professional administrators.
 Refrain from participation in the election of the members of the employing legislative body.

-- Elections of the Governing Body.
+Elections of the Governing Body.
 Members should maintain a reputation for serving equally and impartially all members of the governing body of the local government they serve, regardless of party.
-To this end, they should not engage in active participation in the election campaign on behalf of or in opposition to candidates for the governing body. - Elections of Elected Executives.
-Members should not engage in the election campaign of any candidate for mayor or elected county executive. - Running for Office.
-Members shall not run for elected office or become involved in political activities related to running for elected office.
+To this end, they should not participate in an election campaign on behalf of or in opposition to candidates for the governing body.

+Elections of Elected Executives.
+Members shall not participate in the election campaign of any candidate for mayor or elected county executive.

+Running for Office.
+Members shall not run for elected office or become involved in political activities related to running for elected office, or accept appointment to an elected office.
 They shall not seek political endorsements, financial contributions or engage in other campaign activities.

-- Elections.
-Members share with their fellow citizens the right and responsibility to vote and to voice their opinion on public issues.
+Elections.
+Members share with their fellow citizens the right and responsibility to vote.
 However, in order not to impair their effectiveness on behalf of the local governments they serve, they shall not participate in political activities to support the candidacy of individuals running for any city, county, special district, school, state or federal offices.
-Specifically, they shall not endorse candidates, make financial contributions, sign or circulate petitions, or participate in fund-raising activities for individuals seeking or holding elected office. - Elections in the Council-Manager Plan.
-Members may assist in preparing and presenting materials that explain the council-manager form of government to the public prior to an election on the use of the plan.
+Specifically, they shall not endorse candidates, make financial contributions, sign or circulate petitions, or participate in fund-raising activities for individuals seeking or holding elected office

+Elections relating to the Form of Government.
+Members may assist in preparing and presenting materials that explain the form of government to the public prior to a form of government election.
 If assistance is required by another community, members may respond.

-All activities regarding ballot issues should be conducted within local regulations and in a professional manner. - Presentation of Issues.
-Members may assist the governing body in presenting issues involved in referenda such as bond issues, annexations, and similar matters. - 8.
-Make it a duty continually to improve the member's professional ability and to develop the competence of associates in the use of management techniques.
+Presentation of Issues.
+Members may assist their governing body in the presentation of issues involved in referenda such as bond issues, annexations, and other matters that affect the government entity's operations and/or fiscal capacity.